stnedi/stnedi/README.md

 - 👋 Hi, I’m @stnedi
 - 👀 Coding my way towards a better life
-- 🌱 I’m currently learning Python amgongst other things
+- 🌱 I’m currently learning Python amongst other things
 - 💞️ I’m looking to collaborate on learning on the above
 - 📫 You can reach me on twitter